-Before enrolling at TSTC, all students must either present scores on an approved Texas Success Initiative (TSI) test, present evidence of TSI completion from another Texas college or university, or present proof that they are exempt from the TSI requirements (see "Test Exemptions").
+Texas State Technical College West Texas provides placement testing services for all prospective and new students.
+Before enrolling at TSTC West Texas, all students must either present scores on an approved Texas Success Initiative (TSI) test (as of August 26, 2013, the TSI Assessment is the only approved TSI test), present evidence of TSI completion from another Texas college or university, or present proof that they are exempt from the TSI requirements (see "Exemptions from College Readiness Standards" below).
 Additional placement testing may be required for entry into specific courses or programs.

-Before receiving an Associate Degree, all students must complete TSI requirements as specified in the TSTC Texas Success Initiative Plan.
-In general, students may meet TSI standards by completing the capstone developmental education courses with a grade of C or better in the skill areas of reading, writing, and mathematics, by participating in and completing a developmental education activity specified on the students' individual TSI plans, or by re-testing and passing an approved TSI test.
+Before receiving an Associate Degree, students must complete TSI requirements as specified in the Texas Success Initiative (TSI).
+In general, students may meet TSI standards by (1) completing the capstone developmental education courses with a grade of C or better in the skill areas of reading, writing, and mathematics; (2) by participating in and completing a developmental education activity specified on the students' individual TSI plans; or (3) by re-testing and passing the TSI Assessment test.
 Additional information regarding TSI completion requirements may be obtained from the Admissions and Records Office.

-Students who are not exempt from TSI requirements and who do not obtain passing scores on the appropriate tests must adhere to the following.
+Students who are not exempt from TSI requirements and who do not obtain "College Ready" scores on the TSI Assessment must adhere to the following:

-- Associate of Applied Science Degree programs: must participate in developmental education programs during each enrollment period until TSI requirements are met. - Level II Certificate programs (43 or more semester credit hours): may be required to participate in developmental education programs. - Level I Certificate programs (42 or less semester credit hours): may be required to participate in developmental education programs.
+- Associate of Applied Science Degree programs: must participate in developmental education programs until TSI requirements are met.
+TSI must be met before a student can graduate with an AAS. - Level II Certificate programs (43 or more semester credit hours): must participate in developmental education programs until TSI requirements are met.
+TSI must be met before a student can graduate with a Level II Certificate. - Level I Certificate programs (42 or less semester credit hours): have no requirements for testing as mandated by the State of Texas.

-Students who enroll first in a Level I Certificate program and then change to a Level II Certificate or an Associate of Applied Science Degree program must meet the requirements of the new program.
+Students who enroll first in a Level I Certificate program and then change to a Level II Certificate or an Associate of Applied Science Degree program must meet all the requirements of the new program including TSI.